 Two-Color Wet-on-Wet Watercolor Painting for Kids

 Two-color wet-on-wet watercolor painting is one of the best ways for young children to experience color.
-It is a process art technique where the emphasis is placed on the experience of color instead of the form the painting takes.
-Simply allow the child to experience the colors as they appear while painting.
+It is a process art technique in which the emphasis is on the experience of color rather than the form the painting takes.
+Allow the child to experience the colors as they appear while painting.

 Books About Waldorf Painting Techniques